FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Rebecca Rankin, MA, LCMHC-A - Staff Counselor
+Rebecca Rankin, MA, LCMHC

 Life often throws us curve balls and we can be faced with different forks in the road.
 We make the best choices we can in these moments, even if the outcome is not quite what we expected.
 Beauty often comes from our willingness to be vulnerable and own our stories even when they can be quite difficult.
 It is in these times that I want to be a part of your life’s story that enables you to find moments of acceptance and peace.